What Exactly Is Baby-Led Weaning?: The Basics of BLW

 - Use safe food shapes and textures.
 Offer foods that are soft enough to mash between your fingers and cut into finger-sized sticks or shapes that are easy to grasp.
 If you need a visual example, check out the photo above!

 - Stay close and supervise.
 Always sit with your baby during meals and watch them closely.
-Make sure they don’t put too much in their mouth!
+Make sure they don’t stuff too much in their mouth, or accidentally bite off a very large piece!

 Do I Have to Do Only BLW?